hotwire-django/turbo-django/README.md

 # Turbo for Django

-This repository aims to help you integrate [Hotwire Turbo](https://turbo.hotwired.dev/) with Django.
+Integrate [Hotwire Turbo](https://turbo.hotwired.dev/) with Django with ease.

 ## Requirements